ballsdex-autocatcher/ballsdex-autocatcher/README.md

 Now wait for the text (USERNAME is ready) and then your selfbot is online and catching countryballs automatically.<br>
 Dont forget to star ⭐

-<h1 align="center"> How to farm balls with 100% efficiency and 100% safety:</h1>
+<h1 align="center">💡 How to Farm Balls with 100% Efficiency and 100% Safety</h1>

+1. Create an alternate Discord account (alt).
-Make an alt then make 100 servers with the following server template:<br>
+2. Set up 100 servers using the following template:
-Name: "Farm Server"<br>
-Channels: "General"<br>
+   - **Name**: "Farm Server"
+   - **Channels**: "General"
-Now add ballsdex, 2 shape inc bots (https://platform.shapes.inc/) and other 6 bots of choice<br>
+3. Add the Ballsdex bot, 2 bots from Shape Inc. (https://platform.shapes.inc/), and 6 other bots of your choice to each server.
-Now setup those shapes so that they send messages in the channel everytime you send a message<br>
+4. Configure the Shape Inc. bots to send messages in the channel whenever you send a message.
-Join the servers on your main and then put "Farm Server" in the config of your auto catch<br>
+5. Join all 100 servers with your main account.
+6. In the autocatcher's config, set "Farm Server" as the target for farming.
-Run the autocatch<br>
+7. Run the autocatcher.

-You are succesfully farming balls with 100% efficiency and 100% safety!<br>
+With this setup, you can farm countryballs efficiently and safely!